My Father’s Race Against Discrimination: Anti-Semitism in the 1930s Track and Field

-Carol’s father is told he is not permitted to run on his college track team at the University of Pennsylvania.
-Two Jewish runners in the 1936 Berlin Olympics are not permitted to participate in the 400 relays.
-All three are Jewish and all three have the same coach.
+Carol’s father is told he is not permitted to run on the track team at the University of Pennsylvania.
+Two Jewish runners in the 1936 Berlin Olympics are not permitted to participate relays.
+All are Jewish and all three have the same coach.

 - In the story, Jesse Owens spoke up and told the coach, “Coach, I’ve won my 3 gold medals, I’m tired.
 Let Marty and Sam run.”
 The coach pointed a finger at him and said, “You’ll do as you’re told.”
 Why do you think the coach wanted the Black men to run in the Olympics but not the Jewish athletes?
 By deciding not to let Marty and Sam run, of what do you think Coach Robertson was afraid or resisting?